 – too thin, croissant will be skinnier

-– too thick, croissant will expand unevenly and interior may not be cooked, and it is harder to roll.
+– too thick, croissant will expand unevenly and interior may not be cooked, and it is harder to roll out.

-Use a cardboard mold to cut out even rectangular shapes.
+Use a cardboard block to cut out even rectangular shapes.
 Or use a ruler and eyeball the shape.

 Try shaping one croissant before moving on to cutting the rest, to see if you are satisfied with the size.

 Once the croissants are shaped, you can freeze these.
 Spread out the raw croissants on a tray and place in the freezer for about an hour to harden them.
 Then you can pack them closer, and wrap with plastic.
 Make sure they are air tight or else the croissants will get freezer burnt!

 When you want to bake the frozen ones; take the croissants out of the freezer and place on a lined tray and bring them to room temperature.